heatsynclabs/members_api/README.md

 This is the API component of the [members_app](https://github.com/heatsynclabs/members_app).
 See that repo for full project info and general readme information.

+See the CONTRIBUTING file for information on helping out, or our [Wiki](https://wiki.heatsynclabs.org/wiki/HSL_API) for project governance.

 ## Normal Docker Dev Usage

 ### Prerequisites